hkaya/cortex-scheduler/README.md

 - `setDefaultView(slotName)`: Scheduler will track submissions to the slot `slotName` and use them when everything else fails. `slotName` must be already registered.
 It is not mandatory to set a default view but it is a good practice to prevent black screens.

 ### Submitting views
-- `submitView(slotName, html, duration, callbacks)`: Submit an HTML view to `slotName`.
+- `submitView(slotName, html, duration, callbacks, opts)`: Submit an HTML view to `slotName`.
 All resources (images, etc.) being used in html should already be cached.
-- `submitVideo(slotName, videoFile, callbacks)`: Submit a video to `slotName`.
+- `submitVideo(slotName, videoFile, callbacks, opts)`: Submit a video to `slotName`.
 Video file should already be cached.
 - `submit` methods accept an optional `callbacks` object. `callbacks` can have `begin`, `ready`, `end` and `error` properties.
 Scheduler will call the `callbacks.begin()` right before it starts to process the view and call the `callbacks.end()` when the view finishes. `callbacks.ready()` will get called when the view is attached to the DOM.
 At anytime, when an error occurs, it will call the `callbacks.error()` function.
+- `submit` methods accept an optional `opts` object.
+Currently `opts` has the following fields: opts.audio.enable: Enable audio in video playbacks. opts.audio.volume: A floating value in the range of [0, 1] for audio volume. opts.view.label: View label.
+This value will eventually get displayed to the user.
+Choose a short and descriptive label to inform users about the content of this view (e.g. Ad asset).

 ### Configuration options
 - `defaultViewQueueLen`: Number of views to track for the default view.